ahmedfathiaboelanin/ahmedfathiaboelanin/README.md

 ### Hi, I'm Ahmed Fathi ! 👋

-Student at the Faculty of Engineering, Tanta University, Department of Computers and Automatic Control
+#### A student at the Faculty of Engineering, Tanta University, Department of Computers and Automatic Control,

-I'm a Web developer...
+### Web developer and Software Engineer.

 ## 🛠 Skills